 WPBF 25 News Covers Police Pursuit Car Accident

-That woman’s car accident attorney now wants those police officers held accountable.
+That woman’s car accident attorney now wants those police officers held accountably.

-The following TV news clip features police dash cam video of a high-speed stolen car chase in 2016.
+The following TV news clip features a police dashcam video of a high-speed stolen car chase in 2016.
 Riviera Beach cops spotted a red Infinity that had been carjacked a week before.
 And at least five officers chased the driver from north Congress Avenue to Martin Luther King Boulevard, until that suspect ran a red light at Military Trail, slamming into 84-year-old Arlene Rochkind’s car.

 “When you see the impact, it is awful,” says LaBovick.